faizanahemad/data-science-utils/ml_ai_ds_resources/papers.md

 ### Reading a Paper

 Follow a 5 pass strategy to read a paper.
+For most papers released post 2019 and with low citation counts -  Read the paper, extract the idea but if no code is present those numbers are most likely faulty.

 * **First pass**: understanding what the paper is trying to convey, important results, basically getting the story.
 For this read the abstract, titles/heading and the conclusion